SwarmManager¶

 |---|---|

 Frees the agent's slot immediately.
-Returns false for an invalid index. |
+Returns false for a stale handle. |

-DespawnAgentAsDying(int agentIndex, float dissolveDuration) |
+DespawnAgentAsDying(SwarmAgentHandle handle, float dissolveDuration) |

 Frees the slot now but keeps the visual on screen, writing a dissolve amount for dissolveDuration seconds before pooling it.
-Falls back to an immediate release when the visual can't dissolve (instanced batch, no VAT, no pool). |
+Falls back to an immediate release when the visual can't dissolve (no VAT, no pool). |

 Moving agents and applying forces¶